SoftPofi/cm-boy/README.md

 * Get the stock of the specified user
 * Apply the algorithm explained in this document
 * Upload the adjusted prices, unless specified at program call with the dry run option
+* Ignore listings that have the designated pattern in their comments (see later)

+It currently can **not** do the following:
+* Adjust prices for things that are not Magic: the Gathering single cards.
+So for example accessories, sealed product or listings in the "lots" section are not supported.
+Please mark those with the ignore pattern in the listing's comment.

-It was not tested to do the following:
+It was **not** tested to do the following:

-* Handle products other than Magic: the Gathering single cards.
-So it was not tested to adjust prices for other games or products such as sealed products or accessories.
+* Handle other games than Magic: the Gathering, so it was not tested to adjust prices for other games (Yugioh, ...).

 # 6. How to use CmBoy